Ephigenia/mite-cli/README.md

     npm install -g mite-cli

 # Configuration

 Before you can start you’ll have to setup your mite account and api key which you can find in your mite "Account" tab.

     mite config set account <name>
     mite config set apiKey <key>

+# Features

+- Create and start new Entries with interactive survey-like cli interface
+- Show & filter time entries to show reports for last month, current week etc.
+- Delete single entries by id

+Other ideas & planned features can be found in the [wiki](./wiki).
+If something doesn’t work please [create a new issue](https://github.com/Ephigenia/mite-cli/issues).

 # Usage